zrromano/snowball-frontend/README.md

 The Rotary Snowball Sweepstakes website is nearing the end of its development.
 As soon as it's live, this README will be updated with a link to the site so you can explore it yourself!

+**note** All sponsor logos in these demonstration gifs are just placeholders, these companies (if they exist) are not affiliated with the Rotary Snowball Sweepstakes in any way.